jungesmarcelo/web-load-cell/README.md

 ### ESP32
 For menage files on ESP32 was used PlatformIO extesion in vscode, so this direcotry is the entire PlatformIO project, it can imported direct.

 This is the connections between ESP32 and load cell.
+This schematic was made on Fritzing software.

 ![](prints/schematic.png)